SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Going to a tournament finally made all of this feel 'real'.
 The reason why we stuck to APs and BPs instead of other fun debate formats, is because these were the formats which the world used for tournaments.
 Seeing judges from different colleges talk about mechanization and weighing made me realize that the techniques my club seniors followed were actually valid.
 Parliamentary debate no longer felt like a made-up game with arbitrary rules.

-Once you do a tournament, you often get motivation by havin
+Once you do a tournament, you often get motivation by having a milestone to work for, rather than an abstract aim like, "speaking better".

 The major differences between tournaments and mocks are:
 Stakes, dedicated days for debate, and the increased depth and breadth of the community (more time with more friends).